christroutner/bch-encrypt/README.md

 DESCRIPTION
   ...
-  Analyizes transactions on the blockchain to try and retrieve a public key for a BCH address.
+  Analyzes transactions on the blockchain to try and retrieve a public key for a BCH address.
 This will not work if the address does not have any transactions.
 ```